 So let’s talk about some of the benefits:

 Like any hormone or medication, there are potential side effects and benefits you should consider when using it.

 It’s helpful to erase in your mind how you currently think about HCG and start over with a blank slate.

 In this slate I want you to simply think about HCG as a potential weight loss hormone that, if used correctly, can be added to various different diets and therapies.

-Once you've changed how you think about HCG a new world of opportunities and possibilities are available to you.
+Once you’ve changed how you think about HCG a new world of opportunities and possibilities is available to you.